giamo/scopus-search-api-client/README.md

 Please insert a valid API key in scopus_api.py in order to use this library.

+Check scopus_author_profiles.py for a few examples of how to use the library to retrieve information programmatically.

 ## Using the command line interface

 Install required libraries: